DeniseSl22/SPARQLTutorialBioSB2019/Assignments/assignment1.md

 (Answers can be found [here](../Answers/AnswersAssignment1.md)).

 ### Which diseases?
-Since we are obtaining more results if we add more disease to our query, it would be great if we know to which disease which variant is related.
+Since we are obtaining more results by adding more diseases to our query, it would be great if we know to which disease which variant is related.
 In order to obtain the disease in the results, we should change the _result clause_ section of our SPARQL query:

 ```sparql
 SELECT ?geneLabel ?variantLabel ?disease